 4 The benefits of parks have been extensively documented1.
 Parks and open space positively contribute 5 to human health and well-being.
-Benefits to physical well-being include increased physical activity and 6 reduced risk of various chronic illnesses, as well as obesity.
-Benefits to psychological well-being 7 include stress reduction, attention restoration, and improved cognitive functioning.
-Social well-being 8 benefits include increased social capital, family bonding, and social integration.
-Parks and open green 9 space also contribute many environmental benefits including assisting in the management of 10 stormwater, helping to ameliorate the effects of urban heat islands, conserving the diversity of flora and 11 fauna in the region, and filtering the air we breathe.2
+Benefits to physical well-being include increased physical activity and 6 reduced risk of various chronic illnesses and obesity.
+Benefits to psychological well-being include stress 7 reduction, attention restoration, and improved cognitive functioning.
+Social well-being benefits include 8 increased social capital, family bonding, and social integration.
+Parks and open green space also 9 contribute many environmental benefits including assisting in the management of stormwater, helping 10 to ameliorate the effects of urban heat islands, conserving the diversity of flora and fauna in the region, 11 and filtering the air we breathe.2

-12 The benefits afforded by the Regional Parks System, illustrated above, help to keep the region at the top of national livability rankings.
-The Twin Cities area's 64 regional parks, park reserves, and special 13 14 recreation features, plus more than 389 miles of regional trails open to the public, showcase the unique 15 landscapes of the region and provide year-round recreation.
-The region's residents have consistently singled out the region's parks, trails, and natural environment as the most attractive feature of the 16 17 region.
-Drawing more than 58 million annual visits in 2017, the Regional Parks System provides access 18 to natural space that contributes to physical and emotional well-being.
-Many of the region's most well-19 known and iconic sites are part of the Regional Parks System - the Minneapolis Chain of Lakes, Como 20 Park Zoo and Conservatory, Lebanon Hills Regional Park, Bunker Hills Regional Park, Elm Creek Park 21 Reserve, and Lake Elmo Park Reserve.
+12 The benefits afforded by the Regional Parks System, illustrated above, help to keep the region at the 13 top of national livability rankings.
+The Twin Cities area's 64 regional parks, park reserves, and special 14 recreation features, plus more than 389415 miles of regional trails open to the public, showcase the 15 unique landscapes of the region and provide year-round recreation.
+The region's residents have 16 consistently singled out the region's parks, trails, and natural environment as the most attractive feature 17 of the region.
+Drawing more than 5863 million annual visits in 20172019, the Regional Parks System provides access to natural space that contributes to physical and emotional well-being.
+Many of the 18 19 region's most well-known and iconic sites are part of the Regional Parks System - the Minneapolis 20 Chain of Lakes, Como Park Zoo and Conservatory, Lebanon Hills Regional Park, Bunker Hills Regional 21 Park, Elm Creek Park Reserve, and Lake Elmo Park Reserve.

-The 2040 Regional Parks Policy Plan advances the Thrive MSP 2040 outcomes of Stewardship, Prosperity, Equity, Livability, and Sustainability by striving to:

-- Expand the Regional Parks System to conserve, maintain, and connect natural resources identified as being of high quality or having regional importance, thereby improving climate resilience and enhancing the quality of life for the region's residents - Provide a comprehensive regional park and trail system that balances the conservation and restoration of natural resources with the provision of nature-based recreational opportunities
+- The 2040 Regional Parks Policy Plan advances the Thrive MSP 2040 outcomes of Stewardship, Prosperity, Equity, Livability, and Sustainability by striving to: - Expand the Regional Parks System to conserve, maintain, and connect natural resources identified as being of high quality or having regional importance, thereby improving climate resilience and enhancing the quality of life for the region's residents - Provide a comprehensive regional park and trail system that balances the conservation and restoration of natural resources with the provision of nature-based recreational opportunities